 Important

 Datablist selects one of the duplicate items to be a master item.
 When conflicts exist to merge items, the value from the master item is kept.
 The item with the most properties containing data is selected as the master.
+If two items have the same number of properties with data, the item with the highest rank (last added in Datablist) is selected.

 For example, configuring the algorithm to drop conflicting values on AccountId: